There are few secular trends that are as impactful to the global economy right now as clean energy.

 Conclusion

-Clean energy is gaining momentum around the world and will no doubt be the primary catalyst for lowering emissions and saving the environment.
+Clean energy is gaining momentum worldwide and will undoubtedly be the primary catalyst for lowering emissions and saving the environment.

 If you can stomach a bit of risk and have a long-term investing horizon, then buying shares of clean energy ETFs can be a great play for the future.